raspy135/Qun-synthesizer/README.md

   * When system writes to flash memory, CPU power is taken by this, and it may cause glitches.
 Avoid any writing to flash while playing.

 * MIDI CC dump is not properly saved to my DAW
-	* Some DAWs suppress MIDI CC messages when DAW believes the value was not changed.
-Ableton Live is one of this.
-To work around, press STOP key before the dump.
+	* Some DAWs, such as Ableton Live, suppress MIDI CC messages when DAW believes the value was not changed.
+To work around this, press STOP key before the dump.
 This will reset CC values.

 * Unknown MIDI messages sent with device reset?
   * When booting some noise is sent (it's ESP32's boot message) .
 Please avoid to receive MIDI signals when you reset the device.
 Use initializing preset (4 seconds press of REC button), instead of hardware reset.